 ‘Powis Castle’ artemisia has quickly become my favorite plant of the year.
-A little pot I purchased this spring has quickly grown into this lush silver foliaged beauty in the picture to the right.
+A little pot I purchased this spring has quickly grown into this lush silver foliaged beauty in the picture below.
 I really didn’t expect this much this soon otherwise my ‘Mystic Spires’ salvia would have been planted further away but in a way it looks kind of neat with the artemisia enveloping the salvia.

 I had to have more of this great plant so I set about trying to root it.
 Just recently I potted up two rooted cuttings and took eight more!
 I tried two different ways (leaf cuttings and stem cuttings) initially but only found success with stem cuttings.